 Warren Buffett Investment Advice – 10 Tips He Swears By

-Warren Buffett is arguably the most famous investor in modern history.
-The “Oracle of Omaha,” as Buffet is known, has a net worth of $100 billion after more than 50 years at the helm of Berkshire Hathaway.
+Warren Buffett stands as arguably the most celebrated investor in modern history.
+Known as the “Oracle of Omaha,” Buffett has accumulated a $100 billion net worth through more than five decades leading Berkshire Hathaway.

-Warren Buffett’s investment career began in the 1940’s, when he studied at Columbia Business School under the famed value investor Benjamin Graham.
-He started out as an investment salesman and security analyst before founding his own firm, Buffet Partnership Ltd., in 1956.
+Buffett’s investment career launched in the 1940s while studying at Columbia Business School under legendary value investor Benjamin Graham.
+After working as an investment salesman and security analyst, he established Buffet Partnership Ltd. in 1956.

 1. Invest in What You Know